onaio/help/faqs/_posts/2014-09-23-sign-up-faq.md

 ### Are there enterprise-level accounts?
 Yes.
 Enterprise users can email <sales@ona.io> to find out about custom features, advanced support options, and enterprise-level data management.

-<a name="classic"></a>

-### What happened to the previous version of ona.io?
-The previous version of Ona can be found at [classic.ona.io](https://classic.ona.io).
-It will be available for a limited time.
-The data accessible through both ona.io and classic.ona.io is the same.

 <a name="transferdata"></a>

 ### I have data from another service.
 Can I transfer the data to my Ona account?